mscdex/benchd/README.md

 Description
 ===========

-benchd is a tool for benchmarking JavaScript code across different node.js/io.js versions.
+benchd is a tool for benchmarking JavaScript code across different node.js/io.js versions from the browser.

 Requirements